estherpark514/Atlanta-Food-Finder/readme.md

 ## HTML Pages

-Feel free to rename the HTML file as needed.
-Just let the team know if you make any changes so the backend can be updated accordingly.
-Also, feel free to delete the comments in the file!
+Feel free to rename the HTML file if you need to, and just give the team a heads-up so we can update the backend.
+You can also delete any comments in the file if that helps.

+We might add more HTML pages as we go along.
+If you add make new files, you can update the README, but if the names are clear enough, you don't have to.
+The README is here to give the team a quick overview of the project structure before we all dive into coding.

 ### `register.html`
 - **Purpose:** Signup page for new users.